Dracut High School Performing Arts Presents

 - Whether your child is provided services by paraprofessionals and, if so, their qualifications

-Accountability and Assistance Levels: Schools and districts are placed into one of five accountability and assistance levels (1-5), with the highest performing in Level 1 and lowest performing in Level 5.
-Our school has been placed into Level 2 because, although our student body as a whole met the target MCAS participation rates, we had fewer than 95% of each student subgroup take the MCAS exam.
+- Accountability and Assistance Levels: Schools and districts are placed into one of five accountability and assistance levels (1-5), with the highest performing in Level 1 and lowest performing in Level 5.
+Our school has been placed into Level 2.

-School Percentiles: A school percentile between 1 and 99 is reported for most schools.
+- School Percentiles: A school percentile between 1 and 99 is reported for most schools.
 This number shows the overall performance of our school relative to other schools that serve the same or similar grades.
-Our school percentile is 46.
-This means that our school is performing higher than 46 percent of the schools in the state.
+Our school percentile is 60.
+This means that our school is performing higher than 60 percent of the high schools in the state.

-Progress and Performance Index (PPI): The PPI is a number that indicates our school’s progress toward narrowing proficiency gaps, or, in other words, helping all students reach proficiency and be prepared for success after high school.
+- Progress and Performance Index (PPI): The PPI is a number that indicates our school’s progress toward narrowing proficiency gaps, or, in other words, helping all students reach proficiency and be prepared for success after high school.
 Massachusetts has set a goal of reducing proficiency gaps by half between the years 2011 and 2017.
 For a group of students to be considered to be making sufficient progress toward narrowing proficiency gaps, its cumulative PPI must be 75 or higher.
-For Dracut High School our PPI was 90 for all students and 83 for High Needs students.

 We encourage you to become involved in helping us improve our school.
 Some of the ways you can become involved are: